reach-sh/reach-lang/docs/src/rsh/consensus/index.md

     If this is needed, and not included, then the consensus transfer to the current consensus step will fail because an incorrectly typed argument was provided to the remote object.
   + `{!rsh} opts.onCompletion` sets the `OnCompletion` field of the transaction.
     The value is a string for the field value; e.g., `{!rsh} 'DeleteApplication'`.
+    It is dangerous to call this with `OptIn`, because the minimum balance of the calling contract will increase and Reach cannot track that, because it is not statically available.
+    The minimum balance will decrease on a `CloseOut` or `ClearState` transaction.

 If the remote contract is not expected to return non-network tokens then a pair is returned, where the amount of network tokens received is the first element, and the original result is the second element.